thehummingbird/nav2_demo_turtlebot3/README.md

 ros2 launch tb3_autonomy autonomy.launch.py
 ```

-This starts our demonstration where turtlebot moves between 4 different locations in the world simulation
+This starts our demonstration where turtlebot moves between 4 different locations in the world simulation (set in `tb3_sim/config/sim_house_locations.yaml`)